Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Simulation Results and Analysis

 \subsection{Strategy Analysis}

-As shown in Fig. \ref{fig8}, to analyze the impact of the GNN on the strategies learned by the agents, we followed the method of \cite{8633948} by collecting the decisions made by the agents under different remaining transmission times and analyzing the statistical probability of each power level being selected.
+As shown in Fig. \ref{fig8}, to analyze the impact of GNN on the strategies learned by the agents, we followed the method of \cite{8633948}, collecting the decisions made by the agents under different remaining transmission times and analyzing the statistical probability of each power level being selected.
 Unlike \cite{8633948}, we imposed a significant penalty on the agents when V2V link transmission failed.
 Consequently, when the remaining transmission time is only 0.01 seconds, the agents tend to choose higher power levels.
 As illustrated in the figure, when the transmission time is ample, the agents tend to select lower power levels to reduce interference with V2I links.
 However, when the transmission time is tight, they tend to choose higher power to ensure the success of V2V link transmission.
 Additionally, at the beginning of the transmission, agents also tend to select higher power, possibly because the agents do not reselect channels in every time slot, and initially setting a higher power level is a prudent choice.
+This indicates that the strategies learned by the agents captures certain levels of experience, helping to analyze the usefulness of the strategies.